darklaunch/darklaunch.com/blog/2009/07/06/how-to-bypass-this-add-on-is-for-older-versions-of-firefox-firefox-add-ons-direct-link.md

+# How to bypass "This add-on is for older versions of Firefox"; Firefox Add-ons direct link

 UPDATE: Also, to ignore extension compatibility, install Nightly Tester Tools https://addons.mozilla.org/en-US/firefox/addon/6543
 Then restart Firefox and click "Override all compatibility" option under your Tools &gt; Addons window.